Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Introduction

 The remarkable success of FMs has sparked a surge in \textit{general} robotics research, as highlighted by several comprehensive surveys~\cite{firoozi2023foundation, Robots_via_Foundation_Models}.
-This paper reports on the application of FMs for humanoid robots.
+This paper surveys the application of FMs specifically for humanoid robots.
 FMs offer a promising solution to the persistent challenge of generalizability in robotics by efficiently harnessing internet-scale datasets to acquire extensive knowledge.
 A pre-trained FM exhibits capabilities for open-world reasoning and multimodal semantic understanding.
-These capabilities are invaluable for robots engaged in complex physical environments requiring long-term, logically coherent task planning.
+These capabilities are invaluable for robots engaged in complex environments requiring long-term, logically coherent task planning.
 Within the realm of humanoid robots, FMs have been successfully implemented as task planning modules in hierarchical planning and control frameworks.
-However, FMs have not yet achieved robust execution of low-level sensorimotor skills in an end-to-end process.
-Despite the limited number of works dedicated to FMs for humanoid applications, this field is increasingly active and poised for significant future developments.
+Training end-to-end FMs for humanoid applications is an emerging area, poised for significant future advancements.